php-coder/togglz-spring-boot/README.md

 ## Samples

+### Simple

+The Simple sample is a standalone application sample using basic Togglz auto configuration.
+It prints (depending on features enabled) a greeting to the console every 5 seconds.
+As it is standalone application it does not have the Togglz admin console.

+Run `./gradlew clean :togglz-spring-boot-sample-simple:bootRun`

 ### Hello World

-The Hello World sample is a sample using basic auto configuration.
+The Hello World sample is a web application sample using basic Togglz auto configuration.

 Run `./gradlew clean :togglz-spring-boot-sample-hello-world:bootRun`